cwmasonRollTide/SmartExcelAnalyzer/LLM/README.md

       POST "http://localhost:8000/query"
       "Content-Type: application/json"
       {
-         query: "What is the total revenue for the year 2023?",
+         question: "What is the total revenue for the year 2023?",
          documentId: "123456789012"
       }
       ```